-Accommodations and Billeting
+Accommodations

-To organize hotel accommodation and/or billets for the teams.
+To organize hotel accommodation

-Announcer Coordinator
+Announcer Coordinator (Optional)

-To schedule announcers and inform them of their duties at all games and ceremonies.

-Convenors - Tournament and Individual Arena or Site Supervisors, Managers, Troubleshooters, or Facilitators
+To schedule announcers and inform them of their duties at games and ceremonies.
+Tournament Convenors - Tournament and Individual Arena or Site Supervisors, Managers, Troubleshooters, or Facilitators

 The tournament Convenor's job is to coordinate a team of Arena Convenors, Site Supervisors, Troubleshooters or Arena Managers responsible for the overall running of each arena and responsible to the Tournament Chairperson.
-This on-site supervisor will ensure that all games are ready to go on time (facility, teams, officialsminor & on-ice); and ensure clean facilities (washrooms, dressing rooms, etc.); and ensure that all teams have completed the registration process.
+This on-site supervisor will ensure that all games are ready to go on time (facility, teams, officials-minor & on-ice); and ensure clean facilities (washrooms, dressing rooms, etc.); and ensure that all teams have completed the registration process.